 Auction houses offer appraisals of art and can handle the acquisition and sale from start to finish, which means a lot less work for you.

 Organizations such as museums and universities often maintain a permanent art collection and may have a staff member who oversees acquisitions.
 Keep in mind that people are often willing to donate art to these types of organizations, so they may not pay as high a price as more commercial options.
 They can, however, be a great place to sell your art where it will have a lasting educational legacy.

 However, if you choose to donate to a non-profit institution, often times you will receive a significant tax deduction that could be just as financially beneficial as selling it.

 Read up on what you need to know when donating your collection before jumping in with both feet.

 Although galleries mostly work in the primary market, they have a stake in the secondary market as well.
 Galleries often maintain an inventory of pieces that are being resold, especially if they’re heavily invested in selling that specific artist.
 It's in their interest to control the demand of artists in their sphere of influence and avoid flooding the market.
 In order to keep demand high, they may be interested in acquiring a piece from your collection.

 Stay involved with your local arts scene in order to know which galleries might be interested in your art.
 Like other established art institutions, galleries also have a network they can connect with that is typically wider than a private collector.

 One thing is for sure

-If you’ve maintained an organized inventory of your collection and kept supporting documents in one place, you’ll be in a better position when it comes time to evaluate and prepare your art for sale.
-Artwork Archive offers comprehensive services to help protect your investment from the time of purchase to the eventual sale or transfer of ownership.
+An organized inventory of your collection and supporting documents places you in a better position when you're ready to prepare your art for sale.
+If you're not working with an inventory system yet, Artwork Archive offers comprehensive services that help protect your investment from when you purchase it to the eventual sale or transfer of ownership.